Tiny Umbrellas

 La Grande Année Brut Champagne Blend 1996

 From magnum, the 1996 Grande Année pours a brilliant pale gold color with a persistent mousse.
 Initially, the wine showed more oxidative notes but it freshened up considerably with air (in fact, a tiny amount was leftover for the next morning and it remained brilliant, racy even!).
 On the nose, notes of almond, citrus, honey, chalky minerals and brioche.
 On the palate, wine is developing with absolutely brilliant acid.
 Confirming the notes from the nose.
 The finish is long and zippy.
 The 1996 vintage is simply amazing.
 Here we are, 28 years past vintage and this bright and full of life!
 Granted, it’s a magnum, but still.
-Drink now with patience or enjoy through 2046+. — a year ago
+Drink now with patience or enjoy through 2046+. — 2 years ago

 Douglas, Billy and 8 others liked this